f5devcentral/f5-agility-labs-adc/docs/class8/Module2/Lab2a.rst

 09:51:20.996657 IP 10.1.10.15.33414 > 10.1.10.32.443: Flags [.], ack 1560945, win 0, options [nop,nop,TS val 1824155043 ecr 3982370624], length 0
 09:51:20.999251 IP 10.1.10.15.36820 > 10.1.10.32.443: Flags [.], ack 458642, win 0, options [nop,nop,TS val 1824155046 ecr 3982370421], length 0

-The capture output shows the SelfIP (10.1.10.15) of BIGIP01 sending a TCP Zero Window to the application pool members (10.1.10.30-34).
+The capture output shows the SelfIP (10.1.10.15) of BIGIP01 sending TCP Zero Window ACKs to the application pool members (10.1.10.30-34).
 This means BIGIP01 is telling the pool members to stop sending data while it waits for the the client-side to catchup.
 As mentioned earlier, the client had 200ms of latency injected in the path to BIGIP01.

-From the BIGIP01 SSH window run the following packet capture filtering in SYN and SYN/ACK packets ('tcp[13] & 2 != 0') from the client.:
+From the BIGIP01 SSH window, run the following packet capture filtering on SYN and SYN/ACK packets ('tcp[13] & 2 != 0') from the client.:

   tcpdump -nni external host 10.1.30.6 and 'tcp[13] & 2 != 0' -c 4